MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/00-prerequisites.md

     Until ($TimeNow -ge $RunEnd)
     ```

-At the command prompt, enter the following, enter the command in each row pressing Enter key after each row:
+At the command prompt, enter the following.
+Enter the command in each row pressing Enter key after each row:

     ```PowerShell
     .\c2.ps1